 Students are provided an opportunity to build an interpersonal relationship with their advisor for gaining assistance in planning their educational career.
 Students can meet with an advisor to discuss academic advising, the transition to college, adjustment to courses, and campus resources available to achieve academic success.
 Students and advisors will also work collaboratively to create an academic plan.

-Undergraduate students are assigned to an advisor upon admission based on their admission standing.
+Undergraduate students are assigned to an advisor upon admission based on their admission status.
 Students admitted provisionally are assigned to a provisional Specialized Professional Advisor (SPA).
-Students admitted fully are assigned to an Academic Advisor.
+Students meeting all traditional admission requirements are assigned to an Academic Advisor.
 Students remain assigned to this advisor for the duration of their time in the undergraduate program at Life University.
 A student’s advisor may only change if they are placed on Academic Probation during their Undergraduate enrollment at which time they may be changed to a [different] Specialized Professional Advisor (SPA) for placement on an Academic Performance Contract.

 Doctor of Chiropractic Students

-Doctor of Chiropractic students are assigned to an advisor upon admission based on their admission standing.
+Doctor of Chiropractic students are assigned to an advisor upon admission based on their admission status.
 Students admitted under the Alternative Admissions Track (AAT) are assigned to an Alternative Admissions Track (AAT) Success Coordinator.
-Students admitted fully are assigned to an Academic Advisor.
-Students who have been previously dismissed, are transfer students from another Chiropractic College or students restarting the program may be assigned to a Specialized Professional Advisor (SPA).
-Students remain assigned to this advisor for the duration of their time in the undergraduate program at Life University.
-Non-AAT students’ advisors may only change if they are placed on Academic Probation during their Undergraduate enrollment at which time they may be changed to a Specialized Professionalized Advisor (SPA) for placement on an Academic Performance Contract.
+Students meeting all traditional admission requirements are assigned to an Academic Advisor.
+Students who have been previously dismissed, are transfer students from another Chiropractic College or are students restarting the program may be assigned to a Specialized Professional Advisor (SPA).
+Students remain assigned to their advisor for the duration of their time in the Chiropractic program at Life University.
+Non-AAT students’ advisors may only change if they are placed on Academic Probation during their time in the Chiropractic program at which time they may be changed to a Specialized Professional Advisor (SPA) for placement on an Academic Performance Contract.
 AAT students maintain their AAT Success Coordinator regardless of their Academic Standing.